 [I] When he first came to Beyroot, this same sentence was dictated to him, and it appeared in his eyes so much like blasphemy, that he refused to write it.

-[J] We afterwards ascertained, that he was decoyed off to distance, as if for walk, and when he would have returned, was prevented by force.
+[J] We afterwards ascertained, that he was decoyed off to a distance, as if for walk, and when he would have returned, was prevented by force.

 [K] This letter was a mere tissue of testimonies, brought from the fathers, and from the scriptures, condemning the worship of images.